LexiestLeszek/jason.py/README.md

    - If your chatbot grows beyond **1,000 active users**, consider switching to a database like **SQLite**, **PostgreSQL**, or **MongoDB**.

 2. **High Write Frequency:**
-   - If you need to write data frequently (e.g., logging every message), switch to a database optimized for high write throughput.
+   - If you need to write data frequently, switch to a database optimized for high write throughput.

 3. **Complex Queries:**
    - If you need advanced querying (e.g., filtering, sorting, aggregations), use a database with query support.